-One efficient way to solve the traveling salesman problem is by simulated annealing, utilizing the generalized Metropolis algorithm given above.
-The vector \mathbf{x} is just the route between the cities, and the function $f(\mathbf{x})$ returns the length of the route, in whatever length unit used (the program does not actually need to know the units).
-The "temperature" T will have the same units as f, and should start from some value comparable to the highest possible change in f, or maybe even higher to allow for efficient jumping over barriers in the beginning.
+• The "temperature" T will have the same units as f, and should start from some value comparable to the highest possible change in f, or maybe even higher to allow for efficient jumping over barriers in the beginning.

-The trial can simply be changing two pairs of along the path.
-I.e. if we for instance have as the current path we could change it to by exchanging the positions of the particles 2 and 4.
+The trial can simply be changing two pairs of cities along the path.
+I.e. if we for instance have as the current path we could change it to by exchanging the positions of the cities 2 and 4.

-$1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 5 \rightarrow \cdots$
+$$1 \rightarrow 2 \rightarrow 3 \rightarrow 4 \rightarrow 5 \rightarrow \cdots$$